umbertocicciaa/air-flights-big-data-unical/README.md

 ## Usage with docker compose

-To run the project locally, use Docker Compose:
+To run the project locally, using Docker Compose:

 ```sh
 docker compose up